Azpect3120/document-sync-protocol/specification.md

     host: string;

     /**
-     *  Status of the connection.
+     *  Status of the server.
      */
     success: boolean;

     /**
      *  Error returned if success is false.
-     *  If connection is successful, this will be null.
+     *  If server is started successfully, this will be null.
      */
     error: string | null;

-    /**
-     *  ID provided for the identifier provided in the request.
-     *  This ID will be used to map the connection to the user.
-     *  If connection is unsuccessful, this will be null.
-     */
-    id: string | null;
 }
 ```